Suggestions to Reduce Errors in Breast Cancer Pathology

 A prominent article in yesterday’s New York Times considers some troubling problems regarding inaccuracy in breast cancer diagnosis and pathology.
 The main point is that some women get needless, disfiguring and toxic treatments after being told they have breast cancer when, it turns out, their condition was benign.

-My main take on this situation – which doesn’t just apply to breast cancer – is that, whenever possible, patients should get a second opinion on biopsy results before undergoing major treatment.
+My main take is that, whenever possible, patients should get a second opinion on biopsy results before undergoing major treatment.
 The costs of a second pathology review is sometimes covered by insurance, but sometimes it’s not; either way, that’s money well-spent, especially if the opinion is rendered by an appropriately-credentialed, expert pathologist who works in a state-of-the-art facility.

 From the doctor’s perspective there’s responsibility, too.
 Surgeons shouldn’t lop off a woman’s breast without knowing that the pathology is real.
 Well-trained oncologists know they’re supposed to review the pathology, to make sure the diagnosis is true, before giving chemo.
 The Times story indicates that the Cancer Treatment Centers of America has a specific policy in this regard, that doctors there must review the pathology for patients who are new to their system.
 This wise policy, common in some hospitals and tumor boards such as where I practiced, makes it less likely that oncologists or other doctors will give inappropriate treatment.